snakemake/snakemake-hpc-teaching-material/Teaching_Elsewhere.md

 ## Questionnaire

-This Questionnaire helps asking the right questions:
+This questionnaire helps to ask the right questions:

 - Organization:
   - Who is the contact for organizing this course?